-Before that, I started a company called Return Path (www.returnpath.com) back in 1999, which we sold in 2019.
+Before that, I started a company called Return Path, which we sold in 2019.
 We created a business that was the global market leader in email intelligence, analyzing more data about email than anyone else in the world and producing applications that solve real business problems for end users, commercial senders, and mailbox providers.
 In the end, we served over 4,000 clients with about 450 employees and 12 offices in 7 countries.
 We also built a wonderful company with a signature People First Culture that won a number of awards over the years, including Fortune Magazine’s #2 best mid-sized place to work in 2012.

-Before that, I ran marketing and online services for MovieFone/777-FILM (www.moviefone.com), now a division of AOL.
+Early in my career, I ran marketing and online services for MovieFone/777-FILM (www.moviefone.com), now a division of AOL.
 Before that — I was in venture capital at General Atlantic Partners (www.gapartners.com), and before that, a consultant at Mercer Management Consulting (www.mercermc.com).
 And I went to Princeton before that.

 Based on this blog, I wrote a book called Startup CEO: A Field Guide to Scaling Up Your Business, which was published by Wiley in 2013 and updated in 2020.

 I have been married for over 20 years to Mariquita, who is, as I tell her all the time, one of the all-time great wives.
 We have three great kids, Casey, Wilson, and Elyse.